Physics-50/Module-1/docs/Module1p5.md

 You should spend ~30 min trying to get a good estimate of the distance "d" and its uncertainty.
 Please submit your estimate and uncertainty on the following form: (only one lab partner should submit your team's result)

+**The Following is not a Mini-question and should be completed in lab, not before coming to lab.
+Also, we request that only one student from your lab partner pair answer this question (with a response you agree on).**

 --------------------------
 #### Estimate of distance ball lands from ramp with uncertainty (Part I)
 [*Click here to open in a new tab*](https://docs.google.com/forms/d/e/1FAIpQLSd3mydGdP_7kp1lxrU7AubdgjNYQ9VjfjR57ExSFNkHKXKyJA/viewform?usp=sf_link){:target="_blank"}